Department of Immunochemistry

 Research Projects

-Immune cells express various receptor pairs that consist of activating and inhibitory receptors that are highly homologous to each other.
-The inhibitory receptors recognize self-antigens such as MHC molecules.
-In contrast, the activating receptors generally do not recognize self-antigens and their ligands remain unclear at present.
-We have found that one of these paired receptors recognizes cytomegalovirus protein and we showed that paired receptors play an important role in determining host resistance to pathogens (Figure 2).
-We are continuing to analyze the functions of these receptors to elucidate the interactions between pathogens and the host immune system.
+Immune cells express cell surface receptor pairs that consist of activating and inhibitory receptors.
+The inhibitory receptors recognize self-antigens such as MHC class I molecules.
+We have found that these paired receptors also recognize viral proteins and play an important role in determining host resistance to pathogens (Figure 1).
+We are presently analyzing the functions of these receptors in immune regulation and host–pathogen interactions by using various pathogens, including viruses, parasites and bacteria.

 Fig.1